designedmind/2017/CFP.md

 REPRESENTING OURSELVES

-Consciousness is often presumed to require a new kind of science, perhaps one which posits consciousness as an all-pervasive feature of the universe.
-Two popular options seem to be to _identify_ consciousness with some kind of general-purpose information-processing or informational complexity, with no real insight into why such an identification makes sense, or to accept consciousness as an emergent epiphenomenon, something that comes along for the ride whenever information is processed in complex ways.
-These prospects relegate consciousness to a rather passive role, serendipitous but otherwise useless, bereft of specific features that distinguish it from information processing in general.
+Many feel that consciousness will require a new kind of science, perhaps one which posits consciousness as an all-pervasive attribute of the universe.
+One option is to _identify_ consciousness with some kind of general-purpose information-processing or informational complexity, with no real insight into why such an identification makes sense; another is to accept consciousness as an emergent epiphenomenon, something that comes along for the ride whenever information is processed in complex ways.
+These prospects relegate consciousness to a passive role, serendipitous but otherwise useless, bereft of specific features that distinguish it from information processing in general.

-This is a powerful intuition, but neglects the distinct role that consciousness plays in our behaviour.
-Human beings have a rich set of consciousness-related capabilities: they can describe the world _from a vantage point_, contrast how things _seem_ from that vantage point with how they believe the world to be, summarise their goals and plans, explain the world around them in terms of possibilities for action, and justify the actions they take in terms of consciously held beliefs, desires and feelings.
+Moreover, these perspectives neglect the distinct role that consciousness plays in our behaviour.
+Human beings have a rich set of consciousness-related
+capabilities: they can describe the world _from a vantage point_, contrast how things _seem_ from that vantage point with how they believe the world to be, summarise their goals and plans, explain the world around them in terms of possibilities for action, and justify the actions they take in terms of consciously held beliefs, desires and feelings.
+While we intuit strongly that these things could somehow happen without &ldquo;the light being on&rdquo;
-While we intuit strongly that these things could somehow happen without "the light being on" inside, we remain curiously oblivious to the fact that this feature of our phenotype -- elaborate behaviour oriented around an ostensibly private mental life -- is being driven by psychological mechanisms taking place in the physical world.
+inside, we remain curiously oblivious to the fact that this feature of our phenotype &mdash; elaborate behaviour oriented around an ostensibly private mental life &mdash; is driven by psychological mechanisms taking place in the physical world.

 _These behaviours_ are the proper target, or explanandum, of a science of consciousness.
 It is our _belief_ in the Hard Problem which needs to be taken seriously, not the Hard Problem itself.
-What we intuit as a "private realm" is a functional mechanism operating in the public world: a brain's behavioural interface to the environment, designed by evolution to enable new levels of autonomy, self-monitoring and deliberative action.
+What we intuit as a &ldquo;private realm&rdquo; is a functional mechanism operating in the public world: a brain's behavioural interface to the environment, designed by evolution to enable new levels of autonomy, self-monitoring and deliberative action.

-This perspective on consciousness is unintuitive at first, but a growing body of evidence shows it to be capable of reconciling the scientific image with our intuitions about ourselves.
+This perspective on consciousness seems radical at first, but a growing body of evidence shows it to be capable of reconciling the scientific image with our naive self-image.
 By representing not only the world and its affordances for action, but also _ourselves_ as embodied agents in the world, and ultimately ourselves _as representers_, the evolving brain converged on the _self_ as the solution to a control problem.
-We cannot easily appreciate the world-model as a model, because "we" only exist in virtue of the model, as its central feature.
+We cannot easily appreciate the world-model as a model, because &ldquo;we&rdquo; only exist in virtue of the model, as its central feature.

+POSSIBLE THEMES AND TOPICS

-The workshop is a forum to elaborate, discuss and critique this emerging scientific picture of consciousness as functional mechanism.
+The symposium is a forum to elaborate, discuss and critique this emerging scientific picture of consciousness as functional mechanism.
 We invite perspectives from philosophy, psychology, neuroscience and informatics.

-POSSIBLE THEMES AND TOPICS

-These are not meant to constrain, but merely to highlight areas where we feel there are opportunities to make progress, in particular areas where there is a tension between the emerging behavioural/functional picture, and our deeply-held intuitions.
+The following list of topics is not meant to constrain, but merely to highlight areas where we feel there are important issues or opportunities to make
+progress:

 * **Confronting the &ldquo;further fact&rdquo; intuition.** The further-fact
   intuition is so compelling that many hold it be self-evident.
 It underlies